Blog

 Bring all original documents plus copies.
 The officer will review your application, take your biometric data, and issue either:

-• The residence permit directly (as an eAT card, delivered by mail in 2-4 weeks)
+• The residence permit directly (as an eAT card, delivered by mail in 2-4 weeks), or

 The electronic residence permit (eAT card) arrives by mail within 2-6 weeks.
-It will state the purpose as "job seeking" and will be valid for 18 months from the date of your degree completion.
+It will state the purpose as "job seeking" and is valid for 18 months from the date of your degree completion.

 Fee: EUR 100 for the application (may vary slightly by city).